project-sunbird/project-sunbird.github.io/pages/features-documentation/concept_selector.md

 allowSearch: true
 ---

-## Overview

-The concept selector ensure that the content is establishes correct channel in the conceptulization tree and is assigned correct metadata
+The concept selector ensures that the content is synced with the concept tree and extracts correct metadata

 <table>
   <tr>